hliu47/DNA_variant_annotation_program/README.md

 # DNA variant annotation program

-This is a prototype of variant annotation tool, written in Python.
+This is a DNA variant annotation tool, written in Python.

 ## Input format
 VCF